UniBreakfast/httpity/README.md

 // -> {name: 'Alex', age: 23, rank: 'rookie'}
 ```
 Again, previously decoded query data is stored into `request.parsedQuery` and is returned if `request.query` is asked more than once.

+### `request.data`

+Provides composed data from both `request.body` and `request.query` (data from body overrides the data from query).
+Returns a promise.
+Under the hood it uses `request.compose()` with no arguments to compose it.

+### `request.compose(?props)`

+Provides composed data from both `request.body` and `request.query` (data from body overrides the data from query).
+Returns a promise.
+If `props` provided returns only the required fields of data.
+And `props` can be an object or an array.
+If it's an object it will keep the values for properties that are missing in the `response` loadout.
+If it's an array with propery names than for fields missing in `response` loadout values will be empty strings `''`.
+Promise for once composed `data` object of all values in body and query will be saved at `response.composedData` and used under the hood if `request.data` or `request.compose()` (without arguments) is used again.

 ### `response.setCookie(name, value, ?options={})`